 Secure Scheduling Ordinance

-Administrative Rules proposed for City of Seattle Secure Scheduling Ordinance
+Final Administrative Rules: City of Seattle Secure Scheduling Ordinance

-The Seattle Office of Labor Standards (OLS) has proposed Administrative Rules for Seattle's Secure Scheduling Ordinance (SMC 14.22).
-Members of the public have until Tuesday, March 28 to comment on these proposed rules.
+The Seattle Office of Labor Standards (OLS) announces the final Administrative Rules for Seattle's Secure Scheduling Ordinance (SMC 14.22).
+The ordinance goes into effect on July 1, 2017.

 - Retail and food services establishments with 500+ employees worldwide;